 The Man from Laramie (1955)

 The fifth and final collaboration between director Anthony Mann and actor James Stewart.
-Visually this one is the most striking of the lot.
 Officially the movie is based on a story by Thomas T. Flynn, but it owns as much to Shakespeare's King Lear.
-Mann had been thinking for years of a western version of Shakespeare's play and an earlier script by Philip Yordan was called The King, a man from Laramie.
-John Wayne was supposed to play the patriarch, but the project never came off the ground.
-The script was then rewritten as a Mann-Stewart vehicle, but Stewart does not play the patriarch, but a stranger, and his role is less prominent than in their earlier collaborations.
+Mann had been thinking for years of a western version of Shakespeare's play and an earlier script by Philip Yordan was called The King, a man from Laramie, but the project never came off the ground.
+The script was then rewritten as a Mann-Stewart vehicle, but Stewart does not play the patriarch, but a stranger.

 Dir: Anthony Mann - Cast: James Stewart (Will Lockhardt), Arthur kennedy (Vic), Donald Crisp (Alec Waggoman), Cathy O'Donnell (Barbara Waggoman), Alex Nicol (Dave Waggoman), Aline Macmahon (Kate Canady), Wallace Ford (Charley), Frank DeKova (Padre)